CSolution Project Format

 context: Name Conventions

-A context: name combines project-name, built-type, and target-type and is used on various places in the CMSIS-Toolbox.
+A context: name combines project-name, built-type, and target-type and is used in various places in the CMSIS-Toolbox.
 The following syntax is used to specify a context: name.

 [project-name][.build-type][+target-type]